hl7dk/dk-ehmi-template/README.md

 # ig-template-dk
-Template for all MedCom FHIR implementation guides
+Template for all MedCom EHMI implementation guides

 Use it by stating